adonisjs/v5-docs/content/guides/fundamentals/environment-variables.md

 ## Environment variables while testing

-When running tests, you may want to overwrite some of your environment variables, to access another database.
+When running tests, you may want to overwrite some of your environment variables.
+For example, you need to access another database to avoid crushing your data.
 You can achieve that by creating an `.env.testing` file.

-All variables contained inside this file will be merged with your `.env` file.
+All variables contained inside this file will be merged automatically with your `.env` file.

 ## Why validate environment variables?